 In the two years that followed, major meetings were held to discuss the matter, and the Cobbold Commission was set up on 17 January 1962 to find out if the citizens of North Borneo and Sarawak supported the formation of 'Malaysia'.

 The findings of the Cobbold Commission eventually led to the signing of Malaysia Agreement in London on 9 July 1963.
 The agreement laid out the terms for the formation of the Federation of Malaysia - made up of Singapore, Malaya, Sarawak, and North Borneo.

 The Federation of Malaysia was formally proclaimed on 16 September 1963.

-It has been 54 years since Malaysia was formed.
+It has been about 56 years since Malaysia was formed.
 We take a look back at some of the photos taken during the era leading up to the historic event:

 1. Tunku Abdul Rahman put forward his proposal about the formation of Malaysia for the first time, during his speech at the Adelphi Hotel in Singapore on 27 May 1961